6tonks/Stonk_UserAccount/README.md

-# Stonk User Account S
+# Stonk User Account Service

 Webservice that manages users for Stonks application, including sign-up, sign-in, sign-out as well as address management.